lucky777/azure-pipelines-postman/overview.md

 # Azure Devops Postman HTML Report

+## About this fork

+This is a fork of https://github.com/maciejmaciejewski/azure-pipelines-postman repository.The issue with CORS error https://github.com/maciejmaciejewski/azure-pipelines-postman/issues/4  has been solved.

 ## About

 This Azure DevOps extension provides task for Publishing Postman / Newman HTML Reports into built into Azure Storage.